anilgupta1591/rss-feed/README.md

 #### 5. Register a user by /registration.
 It will create a user with role ROLE_USER

-#### 6. To update or delete feed update role of user as 'ROLE_ADMIN' in user table directly under roles column
+#### 6. To update or delete feed change role of user as 'ROLE_ADMIN' in user table directly under roles column